WHO WE ARE

 WHERE WE DO IT

-Choose from Black Canyon, Topock Gorge, Topock Marsh, Needles area, Lake Mead, or Park Moabi (some Covid restrictions still apply).
+Choose from Black Canyon, Topock Gorge, Topock Marsh, Needles area, or Lake Mead (some Covid restrictions still apply).
 With so many available options, we are sure to have a trip that fits your needs!
-Wilderness activities include flat-water paddling, fishing, hiking, camping, exploring, bird watching, photography, or just relaxing.
-We always have a good time on our river, and we want you to have a good time too.
+Wilderness activities include flat-water paddling, fishing, hiking, camping, exploring, bird watching, photography, or simply relaxing.
+We always have a good time on the river, and we want you to have a good time too.

-Jerkwater Canoe Co., Inc. is licensed by the National Park Service to provide canoeing adventures at the base of Hoover Dam for Black Canyon outings.
+Jerkwater Canoe Co., Inc. is licensed by the National Park Service to provide canoe and kayak adventures at the base of Hoover Dam for Black Canyon outings.
 We maintain a base of operations in Topock, Arizona, where Route 66 crosses the Colorado River.
 Paddle trips within driving distance of all of Southern California include multi-day and single-day paddle craft excursions.

 So what does “Jerkwater” mean?